meilisearch/specifications/text/0085-api-keys.md

 - Regenerate a specific `API Key`.
 - Add a generated id field to paginate the list of API Key.
+- Have a filer/dedicated route to fetch expired key if MeiliSearch do not display them by default on `/keys` in the future.
 - Have an "archive" state where manually deleted API Keys can be restored for a certain amount of time.
 - Add rate-limiting per API Key.
 - A restriction on the maximum offset/limit.